canjs/can-observe/docs/can-observe.md

 ## Nested Objects

-Any Object property in a `can-observe` will be replaced with a `can-observe`d Proxy on read or write.
+Any Object property in a `can-observe` will be replaced with a `can-observe` observed Proxy on read or write.
 This allows deep path traversal in objects, with observable changes all along the way.

 ```js
 var observe = require("can-observe");